 - Those apps that allow drivers to keep track of inventory

 … Actually, you can make an Enterprise Mobile App about anything.
-And we hear new projects every day.
+And we hear about new projects every day.

 But, creating an app for the public on the app stores requires a different mentality than building an app for internal users.
 Below are some do’s and don’ts for enterprise mobile apps.